Kinders® are a goat breed featured in the Storey Illustrated Breed Guide to Sheep, Goats, Cattle and Pigs. But many people have never heard of them.

 Pricker Patch Farm Carmel x Pricker Patch Farm Perry

-Koka is a yearling doe, showing the stronger characteristics of her dam and sire.
-She is bred for May 2018 kids to Sovereign Hill Kinders Griffin.
+Koka is a yearling doe, showing the stronger characteristics of her dam and sire, being wide, sturdy and friendly.
+She is bred to Sovereign Hill Kinders Griffin for May 2018 kids.

 Pricker Patch Farm Daramiscotta x Pricker Patch Perry